 - Popeye is gone!
 Sold to someone in the middle east.
 Maybe EBH is trying to help pay the bills from the pandemic.

 - The two food trucks in the middle of the casino seem to be doing well.
-You would think they blend in, but they do!
+You would think they wouldn’t blend in, but they do!

 - The buffet is gone.
 Rumor has it that part of that large area will be repurposed when Massachusetts approves Sportsbetting, whenever that will be.

 - Finally, no poker still.
 The poker area upstairs has been taken over by…slot machines.
+(Poker will be coming back in the Fall of 2021)

 After playing some more and still winning, we both settled back in our luxurious room with some TV and a quiet night’s sleep.
 The next morning, like true New Englanders, we had coffee and breakfast at Dunkin’ before going home.